|Other Name/s||Cornish Owlman, Owlman of Mawnan|

-The first recorded sighting was on April 17 1976 by June and Vicky Melling.
-They say they saw a feathered birdman hovering over Mawnan Old Church.
+But then the Owlman returned on April 17, 1976.
+Two girls, June and Vicky Melling say they saw a feathered birdman hovering over Mawnan Old Church.
 They were so shaken by their experience that the family cut their holiday short and returned home.

 Sally Chapman and Barbara Perry had an encounter with Owlman in July of the same year while camping in the woods near the church.
 They related their story to Tony Shiels, who had already written about June and Vicky’s encounter and who may have coined the name Owlman, and said that they initially thought it was someone playing a joke on them.

 However, as they approached the figure, it launched itself up into the air and the girls screamed.
 Apparently, it had a horrible owl-like face and big red eyes.
 They noted its gray wings, black legs and large mouth.